 Statistics also indicate that giving up smoking for 28 days means people are five times more likely to stay smoke-free for good.

-Stoptober is currently active from September 2018 and, besides the obvious benefit of improving workers’ health, there are all sorts of financial reasons for employers to support employees who want to give up their smoking habit for good.
+At the time of writing, Stoptober is currently active and, besides the obvious benefit of improving workers’ health, there are all sorts of financial reasons for employers to support employees who want to give up their smoking habit for good.

 There are proven links between smoking and absenteeism in working adults.
 Current smokers have a 33% increase in the risk of absenteeism compared to non-smokers.